spencermountain/garbage-patch/README.md

 ... the idea is that you can clean-up muddled parts of a codebase, by making data-changes explicit.

+it is pretty simple, and sort of beautiful.
 <img height="25px" src="https://user-images.githubusercontent.com/399657/68221862-17ceb980-ffb8-11e9-87d4-7b30b6488f16.png"/>

 Does the world need another json-patch implementation? no.